tarpit-collective/cane/doc/ideas.md

 - pattern pattern => pattern : implicitly concatenates sequences pair-wise so that each pattern is sequenced one after the other
 - pattern `=>` ident => pattern : assign pattern to identifier and evaluate to the expr
 - `{` pattern+ `}` => pattern : pick a random pattern to evaluate to

-### Tree
-Cane will use a flat array approach for its abstract syntax tree.

 ### Instructions